Creamy, oozy, gooey and delicious, this parsnip pasta bake is a vegged-up healthier version of your favourite macaroni cheese. What’s not to love?!

-I had a think about flavours that would work well with a parsnip or two.
-These included curry spices, thyme, garlic, mustard, honey, maple syrup, smoky flavours, hard cheese, apples and coconut.
+I thought about flavours that would work well with parsnip.
+These include curry spices, thyme, garlic, mustard, honey, maple syrup, smoky flavours, hard cheese, apples and coconut.
 TOO MUCH CHOICE!
 Oh, indecision…

-In the end, I needed to get dinner on the table.
+I needed to get dinner on the table.
 We’d had potatoes the previous night, and rice the night before, so I reached for the pasta.
 I mentally skimmed through the ‘flavours’ list and picked garlic, mustard and cheese.
-And then, I made this delicious parsnip & pasta dish 🙂
+And then, I combined everything into this delicious parsnip pasta bake!

-Kipper meanwhile ate a huge bowl of cheesy parsnip pasta bake and even asked for seconds.
+Our daughter Kipper meanwhile, ate a huge bowl of cheesy parsnip pasta bake and even asked for seconds.
 She is a big fan of macaroni cheese, so it wasn’t a big surprise.
 Parsnip-y goodness.
 Yum.

 A further advantage of this parsnip sauce (apart from being utterly delicious and containing a portion of vegetables) is that it’s also gluten-free.
 Obviously the pasta isn’t, but if you wanted a wheat/gluten-free cheesy sauce for something else, I think this would be a great option.

 This made enough for 2 adults, a child, and a portion leftover for lunch.
 I’d say 3-4.
 It’s quite saucy, so you can easily add more pasta to bulk it out if you need to feed more people.